-AngloGold Ashanti Solidaridad 3 August 2013 5 August 2013 Whole ore amalgamation is a tricky issue.
+Whole ore amalgamation is a tricky issue.
 Particularly in hardrock mining, ASM is extracting very selectively and you often have additional hand sorting before the remaining "whole ore" is amalgamated.
 Hand sorting is a legitimate (and the most eco-friendly!) concentration "technology", but often not recognized as such, particularly when it takes place inside the mine.
-In other cases, where gravimetric preconcentration is needed, it depends very much on the type of the ore.
+In other cases, where gravimetric pre- concentration is needed, it depends very much on the type of the ore.
 Some ores just need cheap sluices, others need much more sophisticated (and costly) processes for achieving a comparable gold recovery.
 Therefore feasibility to eliminate whole ore amalgamation in the short term (by end of certification period) needs to be assessed on a case to case basis.
 A too restrictive requirement, for which socio-economic feasibility is not guaranteed under any circumstances, could have 2 unintended consequences: (i) mineral processing escapes into clandestine uncontrollable spaces, or (ii) ASM becomes unfeasible for miners and their families, they lose their income, their workplaces and their livelihoods (which then become a HR issue!).
-These risks are minimized by sticking to the generic intent of the Minamata Convention to "reduce, and where feasible eliminate", without being too prescriptive regarding particular technologies; particularly as the RJC COP already has a much tighter timeframe than Minamata.
+These risks are minimized by sticking to the generic intent of the Minamata Convention to "reduce, and where feasible eliminate", without being too prescriptive regarding particular technologies; particularly as the RJC COP already has a much tighter timeframe than Minamata. particularly as the 150 cor already has a mach tighter timename than williamata.
 In my personal opinion, this applies also to leaching of amalgamated tailings in general, but as - within the context of certified RJC members - leaching of ASM tailings is almost certainly done by the certified RJC Member itself (getting the tailings is the usual business case for allowing artisanal miners) and not by ASM miners, I did not argument against.
 RJC member companies count almost certainly on technology to remove Hg before leaching.
-Editorial and additional reference suggestions for Standard Guidance.
-39.2 Members in the Mining Sector using mercury amalgamation in art Comment [JH29]: The aim here shoul be "zero release"/complete recapture of mercury, either at the start of (preferably) at the end of the certification period.
-40. Mine Rehabilitatio on and Closure removing the mercury.
-WWF 2 August 2013 • Suitable financial mechanisms should be managed by a third party, for throughout the life of the project as well as post closure - Rehabilitation and closure planning shall consider risks and residual impacts from infrastructure, subsidence, or acid-generation material etc.
+AngloGold Ashanti 3 August 2013 Editorial and additional reference suggestions for Standard Guidance.
+Solidaridad 5 August 2013 39.2 Members in the Mining Sector using mercury amalgamation in artisanal and small-scale mining and processing activities shall take measures to control and reduce the mercury emissions of their activity, aiming, where possible, for zero release of mercury.
+Members shall seek alternatives to mercury amalgamation wherever economically and technically viable.
+Members shall eliminate, by the end of the Certification Period, open burning of amalgam or processed amalgam, burning of amalgam in residential areas; and cyanide leaching in sediment, ore or tailings to which mercury has been added without first 1.51 removing the mercury.
+40. Mine Rehabilitation WWF 2 August 2013 • Suitable financial mechanisms should be managed by a third party, for throughout the life of the project as well as post closure - Rehabilitation and closure planning shall consider risks and residual impacts from infrastructure, subsidence, or acid-generation material etc.